karayu/UXDI_FEWD_week/Day_02/03_advanced_css_and_layout/README.md

 *	Differentiate between classes vs IDs and apply best practices when implementing.

 *	Select nested elements to apply styling.
+*	Draw the DOM Tree for web pages containing sections ```<div><section>```.

+*	Apply header, footer, sidebar, and multi-column layouts to develop a web page.

+*	Experiment and predict effects of floats and clearing CSS positioning.

+*	Describe the use of Normalize and reset.css files.

 ###Schedule